To download the PDF version of this document, click here.

 We all want to graduate, get a job, and have a successful career, but that’s easier said than done.
 Iowa Fraternity & Sorority Life connects its members to the largest and most successful support network available to Hawkeye students.
 Our alumni are positioned all over the globe and are committed to helping us succeed as professionals and as members of a productive society.

-FSLP staffing structure and responsibilities
+FSL staffing structure and responsibilities

-Fraternity & Sorority Life Programs at University of Iowa is supported by four professional full-time staff members who serve the organizations & individual members of the Fraternity and Sorority Life community.
+Fraternity & Sorority Life at University of Iowa is supported by four professional full-time staff members who serve the organizations & individual members of the Fraternity and Sorority Life community.
 The staff works with all governing councils, students individually, fraternities and sororities organizations, and inter/national organizations that support the success of fraternal organizations.
 The Fraternity & Sorority Life Community is also supported by multiple campus partners, who share our goal of uplifting our organizations.

 McKenzie Pendry

-• Assistant Director, Fraternity and Sorority Life
+• Supervision of two (2) Coordinators of Fraternity and Sorority Life

-• Serves on the Men and Masculinities Coalition
+• Represent Fraternity and Sorority Life on the UI Men and Masculinities Coalition

 • Co-Teaches LS:1021 Current Issues and Leadership in Fraternity and Sorority Life